askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 **(3) Select the icon above the text 'chrome'**

-This approach will give us a more consistent result because typing chrome in the search bar will give us a more clearly understandable visual element.
+This approach will give us a more consistent result because typing "chrome" in the search bar will give us a more understandable visual element.

 Try to change your code according to this: